mcdaley/mcdaley-blog/content/product-strategy/index.md

 that will not drive your business.

 ## Code
-Do not forget to add the code
+Do not forget to add the code.
+Here is some `inline code`, dude.

 ```javascript
 foreach i in array {